-Revaluations were performed for a selected portfolio of general fund assets as at 1 April 2011.
-This revaluation resulted in total revaluation losses of £7.7 million, of which £1.7 million was taken to the Revaluation reserve and £6.0 million was taken to the Comprehensive Income and Expenditure Statement in 2011/12.
+Revaluations were performed for a selected portfolio of general fund assets as at 1 April 2012 and an economic impairment review was performed for a sample of general fund assets as at 31 March 2013.
+These revaluations resulted in total revaluation losses of £3.7 million, of which £0.3 million has been taken to the Revaluation Reserve and £3.4 million has been taken to the Comprehensive Income and Expenditure Statement in 2012/13.
 The revaluation losses taken to the Comprehensive Income and Expenditure Statement have been transferred from the General Fund to the Capital Adjustment Account in the Movement in Reserves Statement, in accordance with statutory regulations.